flomlo/rm2canvas/README.md

 #### Working principles
 The reMarkable features a full Linux with root access.
-This means that we may just read the input device `/dev/input/even1` (`event0` on rm1) via the following command:ssh -o ConnectTimeout=2 {rm_user}@{rm_host} cat {input_device}.
+This means that we may just read the input device `/dev/input/event1` (or `event0` on rm1) via the following command:ssh -o ConnectTimeout=2 {rm_user}@{rm_host} cat {input_device}.
 This information is parsed in `tipa.py` according to the rules described in the libremarkable wiki and send to the JavaScript frontend via the websocketInput.
 There the input is drawn on a html canvas (and saved in an Array together with a timestamp).